 We don't expect VA panels to experience permanent image retention, as the VA panel in our long-term test appears immune.

 The Vizio M65Q6 has a slow response time, creating a blur trail behind fast-moving objects.
 The response time is even slower in the 0-100% transition, which is typical of VA panels, but this is because there's more overshoot.
+If you care about response time, check out this TV's successor, the Vizio M6 Series Quantum 2022.

 This TV uses pulse-width modulation (PWM) to dim its backlight at any setting below its max.
 The 480Hz flicker may create image duplication.